Musician Akon is creating a futuristic city and his own cryptocurrency in Senegal

 "The future is transactional.
 Blockchain will do for payments what the internet has done for information," Campbell said.

-'Crypto is another opportunity for Africa'
+'Crypto is internet boom for Africa'

 But Rasheed Alabi, a risk management analyst, says Africans see cryptocurrencies as a means of achieving financial independence and escaping the continent's ailing economies.